 The History of the Okanagan Short Story Contest

 John Lent and Nancy Holmes administered the contest for Okanagan College and UBC Okanagan respectively for many years.
-In 2009, professor Michael V. Smith UBC Okanagan took over the administration of the contest, with help from fourth year students in Creative Writing 481, Advanced Theory and Practice.
+In 2009, professor Michael V. Smith UBC Okanagan took over the administration of the contest, with help from fourth year students.
+The story now is run by various students and faculty at UBC's Okanagan campus Creative Writing program.
 The short story contest is made possible by the efforts of support staff at UBC Okanagan, our terrific judges, and the Central Okanagan Foundation.
 All funds remaining after prizes and administrative fees are paid go to pay for a scholarship for a creative writing student who transfers from Okanagan College to UBC Okanagan.

 This website was created by Ian Hoyte and is maintained by faculty, staff and students at UBC Okanagan.